 In conjunction with the Twelve Oaks Treatment Program for Addiction, patients can also participate in the following specialty services when appropriate:

-The ASPIRE recovery experience at Twelve Oaks treats those individuals who are seeking relief from the dual impact of substance abuse and traumatic experiences.
+The ASPIRE recovery experience at Twelve Oaks Recovery Center treats those individuals who are seeking relief from the dual impact of substance abuse and traumatic experiences.
 The specialized track for Post-traumatic Stress Disorder (PTSD) offers psycho education and intensive psychotherapy to those who desire and hope for a more balanced and stable life.
-In conjunction with the Twelve Oaks Treatment Program for Addiction, treatment for traumatic stress disorders enables the individual to look at the impact of symptoms associated with trauma experiences that are part of the addiction cycle.
+In conjunction with the Twelve Oaks Treatment Center for Addiction, treatment for traumatic stress disorders enables the individual to look at the impact of symptoms associated with trauma experiences that are part of the addiction cycle.

 The primary modality of treatment in the ASPIRE recovery experience is group treatment with adjunctive individual therapy.
 Therapy is focused on the impact that traumatic experiences have on: physical, cognitive, psychological, spiritual, and emotional aspects of daily living.
 Psycho education groups will explore topics including the impact of abuse including biological and psychological effects, values clarification, decision making, anger management, emotional expression, self-awareness, spiritual issues, support systems, behavioral responses, self-harm, personal power, addiction and trauma, and responsibility.